-When it comes to customer surveys, how many questions is too many questions?
-Before we get on to answering such a question, let’s us ask you one simple question - How do you feel when someone asks you a chain of questions, say 5 questions at a time?
+When it comes to customer survey, how many questions are too many questions?
+Before we get on to answering such a question, let’s us ask you one simple question – How do you feel when someone asks you a chain of questions, say 5 questions at a time?
 Won’t you feel impatient?
 Annoyed?

 Just two survey questions are effective enough to get the data for your business without putting off your customers. – Dana Severson, Co-founder, Startups Anonymous

 In our opinion, those two questions should be Smart Open-ended Questions.
-Open-ended questions require participants to write free-reaction text, which means that they are free to write what's on their mind without any biases.
+Open-ended questions require participants to write free-reaction text, which means that they are free to write what’s on their minds without any biases.
 This will help you interpret and evaluate their responses better.
 Perhaps. the participants

 might think of something that you missed!
 Their answers are usually going to surprise you!

-Try combining all the questions you have in your mind to form one or two simple, open-ended questions without losing the aim of the survey.
+Try combining all the questions you have in your mind to form one or two simple, open-ended questions without losing the aim of the customer survey.

 Examples of Smart Open-Ended Questions

-Until now, you may have already know the questions you want to ask in your next survey, but how to write the questions and what tools to refer to can make a big difference between a good and a bad survey.
+Until now, you may have already known the questions you want to ask in your next survey, but how to write the questions and what tools to refer to can make a big difference between a good and a bad survey.

 NPS is one of the most simple and preferred management tools that measure customer satisfaction with a company’s products and services.
 It is a customer loyalty metric developed in 2003 by management consultant Fred Reichheld of Bain & Company in collaboration with the company Satmetrix.
 NPS assesses to what extent a respondent would recommend a certain company, product or service to his friends, relatives, or colleagues.
 The concept seems to have worked which is why NPS has been adopted by more than two-thirds of Fortune 1000 companies.